blocknative/ethereum-input-to-object/README.md

 ### Usage in node.js

-When ES6 imports are not avaliable, `require` the dependency like this
+When ES6 imports are not avaliable, you may use `require` like this

 ```javascript
 const inputToObject = require('ethereum-input-to-object').default